Updated Mar 01, 2026

 Step 1: Build Your Content Database

 Your content database is where all your posts and scheduling details are stored.
 In Adalo, this database is organized into Collections (essentially tables), Properties (data fields), and Records (individual entries).
-You can find and manage this database by clicking the red Database icon in the left toolbar of the Adalo Builder.
+You can find and manage this database by clicking the red Database icon in the left toolbar of the Adalo Builder, or by connecting an external database.

 Create Your Data Collections